The Reflection Trap: How Fear Keeps Us Stuck šŸŖž

 If you’re still here—phew.
 That was a lot.
 Sometimes, the hardest part is realising the reflection is even there.

-You may not see it clearly yet, but by the end of this chapter, you will begin to notice how these patterns play out in your life, shaping the way you see the world.
+You may not see it clearly yet, but by the end of this journey, you will begin to notice how these patterns play out in your life, shaping the way you see the world.

 But first—if fear is such a burden, then why do we have it?